CAFDataProcessing/worker-languagedetection/worker-languagedetection/README.md

     Default: `worker-out`
     Sets the output queue where results are returned

-#### Temporary Environment Variables
-The following environment variables are also supported however these are temporary and will be removed in a future version:

-- `CAF_RESPONSE_DATA_OUTPUT_FOLDER`: Optional.
-This is used to specify the mounted location in the worker container where response data will be output to.
-- `CAF_RESPONSE_DATA_OUTPUT_FILE_NAME`: Optional.
-This is the filename which will be used to record the response data.

-### Per-tenant Configuration Settings
-The following per-tenant configuration is supplied through the ‘customData’ facility:

-- `dataOutputSubFolder`: Optional.
-This is used to specify the output sub folder where the response data will be written to.
-It is used along with the environment variable setting values for `CAF_RESPONSE_DATA_OUTPUT_FOLDER` and `CAF_RESPONSE_DATA_OUTPUT_FILE_NAME` to specify the full path of the response data output location and filename.

 ## Output Format

 The document is marked up with a list of the languages detected as well as the confidence in the result.
 The following fields are added: